The Port, Northern Wasco County Parks and Recreation and The Dalles Kiwanis Club are working on a plan to expand the Klindt Cove Park.

 “We maintain the park now and will continue to maintain it, and are happy to improve it,” Scott says.

 Also planned, either during the first stage or in future stages, are play structures that tie in to the character and history of this spot on the Columbia River.
 Among the goals of the state grant program is to increase opportunities for active recreation.

-Shaded picnic areas, including a rentable shade structure for small parties, could also be in the park’s future.
+More shaded picnic areas, including a rentable shade structure for small parties, could also be in the park’s future.

 “We want this to be a place where people can pause on the trail to rest and refresh,” Scott says.